How to Make & Dehydrate Chili

 Dehydrating chili is easy.
 Make a big batch, dry it, and divide it into individual servings.

 This is my go-to chili recipe for every backpacking trip.
 It rehydrates well on the trail, and I hear from lots of folks who love it.
-I also use it in my chili mac recipe, which you’ll find further down this page.
+I also use it in my chili mac and chili & rice recipes, which you’ll find further down this page.

 Beef & Bean Chili Recipe